HP OfficeJet Pro 7740 Printer Review

 • A little slow to print black text documents.

-The HP OfficeJet Pro 7740 is impressive for student use.
-It has an amazingly cheap cost-per-print for both black and color documents, which is nice if you're trying to save money here and there.
-It also prints at a decent speed overall, but you have to wait a little bit for it to start printing if you haven't used it in a while.
-You can wirelessly hook up this printer to your router via Wi-Fi, and it has a USB port so that you can quickly print off files from external storage drives.
+The HP OfficeJet Pro 7740 is excellent for student use.
+It has an amazingly cheap cost-per-print for both black and color documents, and each cartridge has a good yield, so you won't need to buy ink cartridges very often.
+It also prints at a decent speed overall, but it takes a little while to warm up.
+You can wirelessly hook up this printer to your router via Wi-Fi, and it has a USB port to quickly print files from external storage drives like USB flash drives.

 Pros